PrestaShop/prestashop-specs/Order Page View.md

 Bellow the customer panel, you have the messages panel. **The total of the exchanged messages** is displayed next to the panel's title.

-**Only the 4 last messages** private or public are displayed showing **the sender’s name, delivery’s date and the content’s message.
+**Only the 4 last messages** private or public are displayed showing **the sender’s name, delivery’s date, and the content’s message.
 The private message** is displayed with a dark background and a specific icon for the sender pic.

 [Messages Panel](https://invis.io/YKTGGFZAMCB#/378991321__Order_Details)